A-train subway repair work and partial shutdown begins in the Rockaways

-FAR ROCKAWAY, Queens (WABC) -- A 5-mile stretch of A-train service ends Friday in the Rockaways for repair work.
+FAR ROCKAWAY, Queens (WABC) -- A 5-mile stretch of A-train service is shut down in the Rockaways for repair work.

 Service will resume in May, just in time for beach season.

-The A-train is shutting down for four months starting at Howard beach-JFK Airport and Far Rockaway.

-The Rockaway Park Shuttle will also be suspended between Broad Channel and Rockaway Park-Beach 116th Street.
+The Rockaway Park Shuttle is also suspended between Broad Channel and Rockaway Park-Beach 116th Street.

 During the A-train shutdown, the MTA says workers will repair damage from Superstorm Sandy.